Original Paper

 Methods of Original Study, Human Inductive Thematic Analysis to Identify and Define 5 Themes

-In comparison to this study’s approach using LLMs to automatically identify key themes based on the content of the posts, we first briefly describe how the top 5 themes were manually identified, selected, and defined in our initial published manual analysis [9].
+].
 In the previous paper, the human team used grounded theory, allowing for themes to emerge while coding rather than prespecifying the content of interest.
 After the first round of manual review, we inductively developed a codebook for the qualitative content analysis and categorization of Twitter posts.
 We then reapplied our codebook to the 768 Twitter messages in our sample while iteratively continuing to develop existing codes and definitions as well as new codes.
-Ultimately, from about 7 themes that we considered met our criteria (to identify the top clinical, social, epidemiological, or otherwise relevant themes), we selected 5 of them to narrow the focus and describe them in the manuscript:
+Ultimately, from about 7 themes that we considered met our criteria (to identify the top clinical, social, epidemiological, or otherwise relevant themes), we selected 5 of them to narrow the focus and describe them in the manuscript:- Theme A: Neutral—absence of expression of a clear judgment even if the message is related to the topic

-• Theme B: Insults a person because they are an antivaxxer or says something derogatory to someone because they are or have been accused of being an antivaxxer
+- Theme B: Insults a person because they are an antivaxxer or says something derogatory to someone because they are or have been accused of being an antivaxxer

-• Theme C: Negative public health impact—states or implies that antivaxxers and antivaccine behaviors have a negative impact on public health
+- Theme C: Negative public health impact—states or implies that antivaxxers and antivaccine behaviors have a negative impact on public health

-• Theme D: Antivax accusation—accuses or asserts a specific person or groups of people are antivaxxers
+- Theme D: Antivax accusation—accuses or asserts a specific person or groups of people are antivaxxers

-• Theme E: Defending antivax stance—defends or upholds an antivax position.
+- Theme E: Defending antivax stance—defends or upholds an antivax position.

 These findings were important as they suggested a reciprocal influence between public health recommendations and attitudes toward public figures, challenging the previously described notion of a 1-way, outsized influence of celebrities on vaccination attitudes.
 This nuanced understanding of vaccine sentiment and its interplay with public figures challenged conventional narratives about the influence of celebrities on vaccination attitudes.
 It also highlighted the complex relationship between public health recommendations, societal perceptions of authority figures, and individual beliefs, underscoring the need for tailored interventions and messaging strategies.
 This social listening study provided insights into the dynamics of vaccine discourse on Twitter and informed on potential strategies for public health officials and policy makers to craft more effective communication strategies to promote vaccine acceptance and uptake.
 However, this manual human inductive thematic analysis process in our prior study took many days and hours of effort for all team members.
 Therefore, in this study, we sought to leverage LLMs to try to conduct the same analysis and assess the outcome (described in the subsequent section).
 Of note, the set of 768 Twitter messages in the published human assessment study is the same set of posts that we then used in this study for LLM inductive analysis to identify and define 5 themes with titles, definitions, and representative posts.